Predicting High-precision Depth on Low-Precision Devices Using 2D Hilbert Curves: Method

+Let us consider the simplest function: $x(q) = \lfloor q * 255 \rfloor / 255, y(q) = q - x(q)$, where $\lfloor \cdot \rfloor$ denotes the floor function.
+In this case, $x(q)$ is a coarse representation of $q$ and $y(q)$ adds fine details (see example in Fig. \ref{fig:3-3-coarse} and \ref{fig:3-3-fine}).
+The length of this curve is 256, and it allows reconstructing $q$ in INT16 precision from $x(q)$ and $y(q)$ in INT8 precision.
+However, structure of $y(q)$ is unfriendly for the full-precision model training: it has multiple sharp transitions from zero to one and from one to zero.
+During our experiments we found that this curve degrades full-precision model training and is very susceptible to quantization errors.

-Next, let us discuss the desired properties of the curve $(x(q), y(q))$: \begin{enumerate} \item Continuity: small changes in $q$ should result in small changes in both $x(q)$ and $y(q)$.
-For the DFS task, this property ensures that transforming a depth map to the 2D representation preserves spatial smoothness and does not introduce new depth discontinuities. \item Boundedness within the unit square: the curve should be contained inside the unit square. \item Non-self-intersection: to preserve one-to-one correspondence between $q$ and $(x(q), y(q))$ the curve must be non-self-intersecting. \item Self-avoidance: the curve should cover the unit square uniformly to avoid close points $(x(q_1), y(q_1))$ and $(x(q_2), y(q_2))$ for distant $q_1$ and $q_2$. \end{enumerate}
+Let us discuss the desired properties of the curve $(x(q), y(q))$: \begin{enumerate} \item Continuity: small changes in $q$ should result in small changes in both $x(q)$ and $y(q)$.
+For depth coding, this property ensures that $x(q)$ and $y(q)$ preserve spatial smoothness and do not introduce new depth discontinuities. \item Non-self-intersection: the curve should preserve one-to-one correspondence between $q$ and $(x(q), y(q))$. \item Boundedness and self-avoidance: the curve should cover the unit square uniformly and avoid close points $(x(q_1), y(q_1))$ and $(x(q_2), y(q_2))$ for distant $q_1$ and $q_2$. \end{enumerate}

 Curves with the desired properties are known as space-filling curves or Peano curves~\cite{sagan2012space}.
-For this paper, we adapt one particular version of space-filling curves, namely the Hilbert curve~\cite{sagan2012space, bader2012space}.
-Let us discuss its properties and illustrate how they relate to the task of quantization error reduction.
+For the goals of this work, we found one particular curve, namely the Hilbert curve~\cite{sagan2012space, bader2012space}, to be the simplest and the most flexible option.
+We describe this choice in more detail in Appendix~\ref{sec:curves}.